brock-williams/twitter-clone/README.md

 ## Why Google Firebase?

 I didn't know which cloud service I wanted to use for my back-end, but obviously I ended up choosing Google Firebase.
 I chose it because of its extreme simplicity, and easy to use/read syntax/documentation.
-Setting up the Firehouse database was so easy, and above it all I can host this website for FREE!
+Setting up the Firehouse database was so easy, and above it all I could host this website for FREE!

-## What I leanred
+## What I learned

 I feel like I learned a lot from this project, with it being my first time ever using React, as well as JS/HTML/CSS.
+Here is my list:
 1. JavaScript fundamentals
 2. Async functions in JS
 3. How grueling CSS can be